AtticusDotOne/Documentation/glossary.md

 **Capacity**

 1. (legal) Of adult age and of sound mind; i.e. meeting criteria for ability to contract.
+Ex: *Felipe did not have capacity to contract, being that he was 8 years old at the time.*
+1. (legal) A person's assumed role within a body.
+Ex: *Alice is acting in her capacity as Trustee for the endowment for the afflicted.*
-1. (technical) Relating to resources available in a technical system.
+1. (technical) Relating to resources available in a system.
+Ex: *There is insufficient capacity in this hard drive for installing any more software.*

 **Case**